bedrocklinux/bedrocklinux-website/markdown/introduction.md

 Linux to chose the default), one can explicitly call `brc`, like so: `brc fedora firefox`.

-### {id="brs"} brs ("BedRock Setup")
+If no command is given, `brc` will attempt to use the user's current `$SHELL`.

-`brs` will set up the `share` items from `brclients.conf` in the client provided as an argument.
-In Bedrock Linux 1.0alpha3, this is automatically used at boot and rarely needs to be run by the user.
-The exception is if a new client is added or a share mount point accidentally removed, in which case the user can simply call `brs ~(clientname~)`.
+If the value of `$SHELL` is not available in the client it will fail.

 ### {id="brp"} brp ("BedRock Path")

 Very early (before any public release) versions of Bedrock Linux would try to detect if you tried to run a command which isn't available and, on the fly, attempt to find the command in a client.
 This proved to slow.
-Instead, Bedrock's `brp` command will hash the available commands from within the client it is run in.
+Instead, Bedrock's `brp` command will search for all of the commands available and store them in directories which can be included in one's `$PATH` so that those commands work transparently.  `/etc/profile` should include the relevant directories in the `$PATH` automatically.

 ### {id="brl"} brl ("BedRock aLl")